Virtually every sign I make requires jointing.

-Each and every strip is planned to match its neighbour exactly, planed with a concave dip in the middle so when the timber dries out the ends don’t crack.
-Glue up the sign in long sash cramps overnight, making sure there are no gaps.
+Each and every strip is planned to match its neighbour exactly, and planed with a concave dip in the middle so when the timber dries out the ends don’t crack.
+I then glue up the sign in long sash cramps overnight, making sure there are no gaps.

 Using my 50th birthday present from my wife to scrape the surface making it ready for marking out.

-The best way of marking out the letters is by computer, I used to do them by hand and it was a slow and frustrating job, any incorrect gaps in the letters spacing and your eye automatically beams in to it, now I use my mates Apple iMac, what a fantastic computer.
-Trace the letters out using tracing paper, make sure you set the letters out accurately I set mine to within 1 mm.
+The best way of marking out the letters is by computer, I used to do them by hand and it was a slow and frustrating job, as any incorrect gaps in the letters spacing and your eye automatically beams in to it.
+Now I use an Apple Mac to print the text, before tracing the letters out onto the sign using tracing paper, making sure you set the letters out accurately.
+I set mine to within 1 mm.

-The outline of the lettering to be carved is now fully visible on the prepared board, all that is necessary is to start the carving procedure.
+The outline of the lettering to be carved is now fully visible on the prepared board, ready to start the carving procedure.

-Now for the fun bit, Firstly drive an indentation into the centre line of each letter, straight chisels for the straight curved gouges for the curves follow the centre line right along, gently at the ends.
-To carve straight sections use the widest chisel you can, line it up accurately mid line angle 60 degrees, small tap to seat the chisel then whack ! the waste moves into the gap the indentation left, drive the chisel down until you hit the mid point in the bottom of the channel your cutting .
+Now for the fun bit.
+Firstly drive an indentation into the centre line of each letter, straight chisels for the straight sections, curved gouges for the curves, following the centre line right along, being especially gentle at the ends.
+To carve straight sections use the widest chisel you can, line it up accurately with the mid line at an angle of 60 degrees, small tap to seat the chisel then whack!
+The waste moves into the gap left by the indentation.
+Drive the chisel down until you hit the mid point in the bottom of the channel your cutting .

-Now you have the basic form use a raking light to highlight the edge of the letter to get the line absolutely spot on, don’t forget this edge is what you will see on the finished product so time spent here is well rewarded.
-The carving part is now finished, use diluted sanding sealer to stop the paint leeching into the wood Undercoat.
+Now you have the basic form use a raking light to highlight the edge of the letter to get the line absolutely spot on.
+Don’t forget this edge is what you will see on the finished product so time spent here is well rewarded.
+The carving part is now finished.
+Use diluted sanding sealer to stop the paint leaching into the wood.